 Yet, it's important to realize that simply having a create physical environment alone doesn’t equate to being an attractive place to work.

 These companies aren’t seen as good employers because they build attractive looking workplaces.
 This is just one of many ways that they build great employee experiences.

 Google’s HR and people team, for example, use people analytics and are known as the People Operations team (or, POps).
 They state that they ‘live by the mantra “find them, grow them, keep them” to staff, develop and build a distinct and inclusive culture’.

 Ultimately, having a great space isn’t what makes a good employer.
 But it's usually an indication that they’re a company who seriously consider employee experiences – and that’s what candidates and other employers should sit up and take notice of.

-To find out more about how you can engage your people, and empower them to do their best work, register for Sage People's upcoming webinar "5 tricks to build great workforce experiences".
+To find out more about how you can engage your people, and empower them to do their best work, watch our on-demand webinar "5 tricks to build great workforce experiences".

 Subscribe now to myGrapevine+ and get access to exclusive new content, and the full content archive.